New Jersey Pay Transparency. Single-State Compliance.

 Your pay bands have not been updated in 18 months.
 This morning, the New Jersey Department of Labor and Workforce Development opened a compliance review under S-2310 covering both external job postings AND internal promotion notices.
 Within the hour, a senior engineer will email you invoking S-2310 by name.

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You will face three real decisions that a VP of People encounters when New Jersey's Department of Labor comes knocking, and your choices shape how the story unfolds.

 The 4 Stakeholder Bars (top right)